awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-logs.md

    --from-literal=logs.region=region_name -n amazon-cloudwatch
    ```

-1. Download and deploy the FluentD DaemonSet to the cluster by running the following command\.
+1. Download and deploy the Fluentd DaemonSet to the cluster by running the following command\.
 Make sure that you are using the container image with correct architecture\.
 The example manifest only works on x86 instances and will enter `CrashLoopBackOff` if you have Advanced RISC Machine \(ARM\) instances in your cluster\.
-The FluentD daemonSet does not have an official multi\-architecture Docker image that enables you to use one tag for multiple underlying images and let the container runtime pull the right one\.
-The FluentD ARM image uses a different tag with an `arm64` suffix\.
+The Fluentd daemonSet does not have an official multi\-architecture Docker image that enables you to use one tag for multiple underlying images and let the container runtime pull the right one\.
+The Fluentd ARM image uses a different tag with an `arm64` suffix\.

    ```
    kubectl apply -f https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/fluentd/fluentd.yaml
    ```
 **Note**
-Because of a recent change to optimize the FluentD configuration and minimize the impact of FluentD API requests on Kubernetes API endpoints, the "Watch" option for Kubernetes filters has been disabled by default\.
+Because of a recent change to optimize the Fluentd configuration and minimize the impact of Fluentd API requests on Kubernetes API endpoints, the "Watch" option for Kubernetes filters has been disabled by default\.
 For more details, see [fluent\-plugin\-kubernetes\_metadata\_filter](https://github.com/fabric8io/fluent-plugin-kubernetes_metadata_filter)\.

 1. Validate the deployment by running the following command\.
 Each node should have one pod named `fluentd-cloudwatch-*`\.